CLA-GITHUB/weather-app/README.md

+# Weather-inator
+This app was developed by [__C.O.A.L Solution__](https://coalsolutions.com/)

-# This app was created using React JS, Redux, Open weather api
+This app is for public use.
+It uses Open weather api to provide users weather information about a specified geographical location.
-### Create an open weather account and then copy your access key to Form.js in the components directory